alexgeraldlee/stat159-fall2016-project02/README.md

 	-Use pls library for pcr/plsr

+4. Get the best model

+	-Calculate MSE for each method by applying the best model to test set

+	-Take the model with the lowest MSE

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

+License for code in LICENSE file